November 15, 2024

 Governor Hochul Reboots Congestion Pricing

-New York City’s Central Business District (CBD)’s Tolling Program will begin at midnight January 5th, charging passenger vehicles $9 (once per day), motorcycles $4.50 (once per day), small trucks and non-commuter buses $14.40 (each entry), and large trucks and sightseeing buses $21.60 (each entry) to access Manhattan below 60th Street, under Governor Kathy Hochul’s rebooted congestion pricing plan.
+New York City’s Central Business District (CBD)’s Tolling Program will begin at midnight on January 5th, charging passenger vehicles $9 (once per day), motorcycles $4.50 (once per day), small trucks and non-commuter buses $14.40 (each entry), and large trucks and sightseeing buses $21.60 (each entry) to access Manhattan below 60th Street, under Governor Kathy Hochul’s rebooted congestion pricing plan.

 In addition, Governor Hochul committed to funding the proposed $68.4 billion 2025-2029 Metropolitan Transportation Authority’s Capital Plan that was approved by the MTA Board in September.

 Governor Hochul paused the $15 per passenger car toll plan in June, citing increasing economic pressure on New Yorkers.
-The reboot calls for a 40 percent decrease in the toll structure through 2027 and limits the MTA from increasing the tolls to more than $12 per passenger car (80 percent the original toll structure) through 2030.
+The reboot calls for a 40 percent decrease in the toll structure through 2027 and limits the MTA from increasing the toll to more than $12 per passenger car (80 percent of the original toll structure) through 2030.

 According to Governor Hochul, while the toll structure under this plan is lower than the tolls initially proposed, it will still enable the MTA to leverage $15 billion in bonds for the MTA’s current Capital Program over time.